Edmonton Oilers Quarter-Season Grades: Goaltending

 Mikko Koskinen, A

 Part of the reason Koskinen gets such a strong grade is that he’s proving to people that his one-year, $2.5 million contract was not a mistake.
 There were plenty of people who harped on that deal when it was first signed, calling GM Peter Chiarelli dumb for spending so much on a backup when other netminders were out there in the market.
-Chiarelli said there was interest from other teams, he knew the cost of landing the big Russian on a one-year “show me” deal and it’s turning out to have been a wise gamble.
+Chiarelli said there was interest from other teams, he knew the cost of landing the big Finn from the KHL on a one-year “show me” deal and it’s turning out to have been a wise gamble.

 Another reason to rank him how is how quickly he adjusted.
 His preseason performance was not good but he made the necessary changes to his style, figured out the ice surface differences and has turned into quite the backstop for the team so far this season.